Ryan McMahon Player Props: Rockies vs. Giants

-Ryan McMahon and his .467 on-base percentage over his past 10 games (131 points higher than his season-long percentage), will be in action for the Colorado Rockies versus the San Francisco Giants and Logan Webb on June 7 at 8:40 PM ET.
+The Colorado Rockies, including Ryan McMahon (.390 batting average in his past 10 games), take on starter Alex Cobb and the San Francisco Giants at Coors Field, Thursday at 3:10 PM ET.

-He collected two extra-base hits in his most recent game (2-for-5 with two doubles and an RBI) against the Giants.
+He had a hitless showing in his last game (0-for-4) against the Giants.

 Ryan McMahon Game Info & Props vs. the Giants